The Ampain Refugee Camp

 Krisan has a community school, but does not have a health center therefore they have to rely on the Saint Martin De Porres Catholic Hospital located in nearby Eikwe.

 The residents of Krisan are mainly farmers, with raffia being the major crop of economic importance.
 In recent times, the ongoing Ghana Gas Pipeline Project has injected a lot of alternative employment and economic activities in this area.
-The people of Krisan are very hospitable, and have been living in peace with the refugees in the Krisan Camp since 1996.
+The people of Krisan are very hospitable, and have been living in peace with the refugees in the Krisan settlement since 1996.